-As of March 31, 2023, we had cash, cash equivalents and investments of \$949.9 million.
+As of March 31, 2024, we had cash, cash equivalents and investments of \$1,899.8 million.
 We believe our existing cash, cash equivalents and investments will fund our current operating plans through at least 12 months from the filing date of this Quarterly Report on Form 10-Q. However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
-We have raised substantial capital, however, we will need to raise substantial additional capital to complete the development and commercialization of our drug candidates.
+Furthermore, we will need to raise substantial additional capital to complete the development, manufacturing and commercialization of our drug candidates.
 We expect to finance our cash needs through public or private equity or debt financings, third-party (including government) funding and marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements or any combination of these approaches.